opnsense/docs/source/manual/install.rst

 * https://forum.opnsense.org/index.php?board=11.0
 * https://opnsense.org/blog/
 * https://github.com/opnsense/changelog/tree/master/doc
-* https://lists.opnsense.org/pipermail/announce/ (also available via mail so your HTTP(S) is not intercepted)
 * https://pkg.opnsense.org (/<HardenedBSD version & architecture>/<release version>/sets/changelog.txz) (lands signed and verified in the GUI of the running software)

 Note that only release announcements with images (typically all major